top of page

 This scenario can be a bit tricky since we tend to lean towards the concept of quorum, which involves an odd number of votes.
 However, the issue with quorum is that it presumes a single truth being voted upon.
 When one-time server indicates 10:05, another shows 09:45, and so on, it's challenging to determine the correct choice—is it the middle ground or just one of them?
 Both options have their drawbacks.
 That's why having three-time servers is essential in such cases.

 When two servers report 10:05 and one shows 09:45, it's straightforward to dismiss 09:45 as an outlier (though the client should still gradually adjust its clock to regain time, rather than hard-syncing).
 Hence, three servers are the minimum necessary to obtain reliable data.
 Adding a fourth server ensures redundancy—if one goes down, you still have three operational servers.
 Therefore, having four servers is the smallest set that offers redundancy and is evidently superior to having just one.
+You can explore more about managing redundancy in clusters with our Kubernetes Consultancy services.

 Time on different machines